-The National Cancer Insitute of Naples - Fondazione "Giovanni Pascale" (INT - Pascale) is the largest Clinical Care and Research Cancer Center in Southern Italy.
-The mission is the prevention, diagnosis and care of cancer and its combination with innovative research in oncology.
-The organisational model is based on that of US "Comprehensive Cancer Centres" in which multidisciplinary teams are dedicated in an integrated manner to tackle all aspects related to the care of cancer patients.
+The National Cancer Institute of Naples - Fondazione "Giovanni Pascale" (INT - Pascale) is the largest Clinical Care and Research Cancer Center in Southern Italy.
+Its mission is prevention, diagnosis and care of cancer and it is strictly related to innovative research in oncology.
+The organisation of the INT-Pascale is based on the model from the United States "Comprehensive Cancer Centres" in which multidisciplinary teams are dedicated in an integrated manner to tackle all aspects related to the care of cancer patients.

-INT - Pascale was founded in year 1933 and in 1940 received the first recognition as research center.
-It is composed of four distinct buildings: 1) Main Hospital and Surgery (186 beds); 2) Day Hospital and Surgery (42 day hospital beds); 3) Research Building; 4) Administrative Building.
-Furthermore INT - Pascale owns an outstation entirely dedicated to Research and located in Mercogliano (AV).
-INT - Pascale has at the present approximately 800 employees of which 203 medical doctors, 50 biologists and 338 nurses.
+INT - Pascale was founded in 1933 and received the first recognition as Research Center in 1940.
+It is composed of four distinct buildings: 1) Main Hospital Building with Operating Theatre (186 in-patient beds); 2) Day Hospital and Day Surgery Building (42 day hospital beds); 3) Research Building; 4) Administrative Building.
+Furthermore, INT - Pascale has an outstation (CROM) which is entirely dedicated to Research and is located in Mercogliano (AV).
+The Institute has approximately 800 employees of which 203 medical doctors.
+50 biologists.
+338 nurses and 200 administrative personnel.

 The research activities of the INT - Pascale are organised in macro-areas.
-This organisation has the purpose of focusing the activities of INT - Pascale on major issues, to promote interactions between researchers from diverse fields, and to create a "critical mass" of projects that involve different expertises.
-The Macro-areas where research activities of the INT-Pascale are currently organized are called:
+This organisation has the purpose of focusing the activities of the Institute on major issues, to promote interactions between researchers from diverse fields, and to create a "critical mass" of projects that involve different expertises.
+The Macro-areas of current research activities are the following:

-- Prevention and Risk Factors in Neoplastic Disease - Tumor Markers and Innovative Diagnostic Procedures - Integrated Treatments in Oncology - Innovative Therapeutic Strategies in Advanced Disease
+• Prevention and Risk Factors in Neoplastic Disease

+- Integrated Treatments in Oncology - Innovative Therapeutic Strategies in Advanced Disease